NickAlger/TensorTrainHigherDerivatives/README.md

 5) matplotlib

+For compressing the Hilbert tensor with TT-cross for comparison:

+6) Matlab
+7) TT-Toolbox

 ## Paper:
 Tensor Train Construction from Tensor Actions, with Application to Compression of Large High Order Derivative Tensors.